Christianity and Islam: The Holy Spirit

 Christians and Muslims have differing views about the Holy Spirit.
 Most Christians believe that the Holy Spirit is God, and the third member of the Trinity.
 In Islam, the Holy Spirit is generally believed to be the angel Gabriel.
 Most Christians believe that the Paraclete referred to in the Gospel of John, who was manifested on the day of Pentecost, is the Holy Spirit.
-Most Muslims believe that the reference to the Paraclete is a prophecy of the coming of Muhammad.
+On the other hand, some Islamic scholars believe that the reference to the Paraclete is a prophecy of the coming of Muhammad.

 One of the key verses concerning the Paraclete is John 16:7:

 Salvation

 The Catechism of the Catholic Church, the official doctrine document released by the Roman Catholic Church, has this to say regarding Muslims:

-Protestant theology mostly emphasizes the necessity of faith in Jesus as a savior in order for salvation.
+Protestant theology mostly emphasizes the necessity of faith in Jesus as a savior for salvation.
 Muslims may receive salvation in theologies relating to Universal reconciliation, but will not according to most Protestant theologies based on justification through faith: